collinbarrett/collinbarrett.github.io/_posts/2016-01-23-wordpress-vps-build-guide.md

 ### Database Server

-I chose [MariaDB](https://mariadb.org/) purely based on others’ opinions that it slightly edges out [MySQL](https://www.mysql.com/) in performance, etc. I do not have a strong preference, however, between MariaDB, MySQL, or [Percona](https://www.percona.com/).
+I chose [MariaDB](https://mariadb.org/) purely based on others' opinions that it slightly edges out [MySQL](https://www.mysql.com/) in performance, etc. I do not have a strong preference, however, between MariaDB, MySQL, or [Percona](https://www.percona.com/).
 Any of them should work fine.
 It is important to perform at least some basic optimizations on the database server, though, such as enabling query caching.
 There are a variety of tuning scripts,